Edwin M. Fairchild

-Edwin Milton Fairchild (November 7, 1865 in Lansing, Michigan-1939) was a Unitarian minister and lecturer.
+Edwin Milton Fairchild (November 7, 1865 - December 26, 1939) was a Unitarian minister and lecturer.

 Fairchild was a descendant of Thomas Fairchild, an early settler in New England.
 He was a son of George Fairchild, and grandson of Grandison Fairchild.

 In 1911, he was a founder of the Character Education Institute.

 On July 1, 1897, Fairchild married Mary Salome Cutler, a pioneer in the modern library movement.